 Finding easy craft projects you can do with kids is a great way to develop their creativity.

 Craft and DIY projects are also perfect for rainy afternoons or weekend entertainment when you need some boredom busters and this one was inexpensive and did not require a lot of materials.

 In fact, aside from the $7 money boxes from Kmart, the rest of the stuff we had already!
 This Kmart counting money box hack is an inexpensive one

-So you may be thinking, why is it a hack when you’re just changing the colours.
-There’s more to it than that.
-We are doing a bit of a modification too!
+So you may be thinking, why is it a hack when you’re just changing the colours?

 The Barefoot Investor For Families Money Jars

-In this household we have become avid followers of The Barefoot Investor system of managing money, and with the recent release of his new book The Barefoot Investor for Families: The Only Kids Money Guide You’ll Ever Need, it had us wondering what we would use for ‘jam jars’.
+With the release of his new book The Barefoot Investor for Families: The Only Kids Money Guide You’ll Ever Need, it had us wondering what we would use for ‘jam jars’.
 Cherie to the rescue!

 Money Box Hack Tutorial